LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 - Statistical framework by Ceau for Kernel-phase detection limits
 - Covariance matrix
 - $\tau(z)$: While subtracting electric field vectors from two sources at symmetric positions in the field of view cancel out kernel nulls $k(z)$, the complementary observable to the kernel null, Laugier et al. (2020) suggest that $\tau(z)$, the sum of the two outputs, may encode information about the input phase errors.
 It will be a subgoal of this thesis to explore the information contained in $\tau(z)$.
+- Time-correlation: In SCIFYSim (Laugier et al. 2022) it is assumed that detection integration time measurements are statistically independent.
+The data is averaged over several chunks or 'observing blocks' whose errors are assumed uncorrelated.

 ## Parking lot for ideas